-Enterprise-Grade Monitoring & SIEM for a Homelab - From Zero to 52 Alert Rules
+Enterprise-Grade Monitoring & SIEM for a Homelab - From Zero to 76 Custom Alert Rules

 TL;DR

 I built a production-grade monitoring and SIEM platform for my entire homelab infrastructure running on a single-node K3s cluster.
-The system combines Prometheus for metrics, Grafana for visualization, Loki for log aggregation, and Wazuh for security event management — all deployed via Ansible and Helm with full Infrastructure as Code.
+The system combines Prometheus for metrics, Grafana for visualization, Loki for log aggregation, Wazuh for security event management, and a proactive security stack (CrowdSec, Falco, honeypot, Trivy) - all deployed via Ansible and Helm with full Infrastructure as Code.

 Key Metrics:

-- 22 Wazuh security agents across 3 OS families
+- 20 active Wazuh security agents across 3 OS families

 - 8 agent groups with specialized detection rules